stephenfdistilled/Documents/OPA/CreateOpaForm.md

 ## Overview
 * Re-using the Buying Budget form
 * Passing either opaFlowConfigJoint or opaFlowConfigSingle to BuyingBudgetForm (opaFlowConfig holds all the q's to be in the form)
-* Pass token to BBForm to identify if user is signed in.
+* Pass auth token to BBForm to identify if user is signed in.
 * Pass name as ‘preApproval’ so BBF can identify type of form.

 ###### pages/daft-mortgages/index.tsx